EzzeldinFekry/Connect_4_Assignment_2/README.md

 - *60% chance* disc lands in chosen column
 - *20% chance* slides left to C-1 (if valid)
 - *20% chance* slides right to C+1 (if valid)
+- *40% chance* if only one side available

 ### Performance Optimization
 - Memoization for repeated board states